ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 ## Copying

-Hereditary roots are used to determine the most appropriate "partner" for the automatic copying of the allowed values of the custom properties.
+Hereditary roots are used to determine the most appropriate 'partner' for the automatic copying of the allowed values of the custom properties.

-We will look at an example in which we want to copy custom properties from a Customer to a Sales Order document:
+We will look at an example in which we want to copy custom properties from a customer to a sales order document:

 ***Example 4:***

 Let’s assume that:

-- the Customer has the following custom properties:
+- the customer has the following custom properties:

-FAVORITE-PRODUCT: (Entity Name = Products)
+FAVORITE-PRODUCT: (entity name = Products)

-ADVANCE-PRODUCT: (Entity Name = Products)
+ADVANCE-PRODUCT: (entity name = Products)

-- In the Sales Order document type are set the following custom properties:
+- In the sales order document type are set the following custom properties:

 FAVORITE-PRODUCT-CUSTOMER: Allowed Values Property = CUSTOMER.
 FAVORITE-PRODUCT